John Walsh (television host): Murder of Adam Walsh

-In summer 1981, Walsh was an official with Paradise Island Hotel and Casino in The Bahamas, and worked in Hollywood, Florida.
+In the summer of 1981, Walsh was an official with Paradise Island Hotel and Casino in The Bahamas, and worked in Hollywood, Florida.
 He and his wife, Revé, had a six-year-old son, Adam.
 On July 27, 1981, Adam was abducted from a Sears department store at the Hollywood Mall (today Hollywood Hills Plaza), across from the Hollywood Police station.
 Revé had left Adam in the toy department at a model video game console at the Sears while she looked for a lamp.
 When she returned several minutes later, Adam was missing.
 Police records in Adam's case, released in 1996, show that a 17-year-old security guard instructed four boys to leave the department store.
 Adam is thought to have been one of them.
 Sixteen days after the abduction, his severed head was found in a drainage canal 120 mi away from his home.
 The rest of his body was never found.

 Many names had been mentioned in connection to the case since the murder, but detectives kept returning to that of serial killer Ottis Toole.
 John Walsh had long said he believed that Toole, a drifter, was responsible for the crime, saying investigators found a pair of green shorts and a sandal similar to what Adam was wearing at Toole's home in Jacksonville, Florida.
 In January 2007, deceased serial killer Jeffrey Dahmer fell under suspicion for the murder of Adam.
 This speculation was discounted by Walsh in an America's Most Wanted statement on February 6, 2007.

 Toole, the prime suspect in Adam's abduction and murder, died in prison in 1996 while serving a life sentence for other crimes.
 The Hollywood Police Department officially identified him as Adam's killer on December 16, 2008, and the case was considered closed.
 Over the years, Toole had twice confessed to the killing, but both times he later recanted his admissions.
 In addition to the Walsh murder, Toole had claimed responsibility for hundreds of other murders, but police determined that most of these confessions were lies.